codehouseRBLX/AntiBot/README.md

 ## Steps

 1. **ENABLE HTTP REQUESTS (under game settings)**.
 If this step is not done, the module won't be able to function
+2. Modify the settings in "AntiBotMain" to your liking
 4. Watch the scam bots go down!

 ---